Hajnówka: World War I

-Between 1894 and 1906 the village was connected with the world by a railroad linking Bielsk Podlaski and Siedlce with Wołkowysk.
-Hajnówka became a minor transport junction and in 1900 a road was built between Białowieża and Bielsk Podlaski.
 During World War I, in 1915, the area was captured by the German Empire.
 Protection of the forest was ceased.
 The new authorities started large-scale industrial exploitation of the area's nature resources.
 Because of its nodal position, Hajnówka became a seat of two lumber-mills, wood spirit distillery and a major train station for 90 km of narrow gauge railways were built across the forest.
+The actual center of the Hajnówka settlement was located on Targowa Street (modern Wierobieja Street).
+After the Germans built a cinema and a Military officers' club on what is now 3 Maja Street between 1915 and 1919, the town center moved to this street.
+The Germans also established Turpentine Works "Terebenthen" which was owned before the war by Porowski brothers and Paweł Godlewski.